NEW: Officials say security is stepped up at Uganda's Entebbe airport and on Lake Victoria

 The measures do not involve U.S. domestic flights, and passengers could see changes as early as next week.

-The UK Department for Transport confirmed Wednesday that it is stepping up some of its aviation security measures.
+The UK Department for Transport confirmed Wednesday that it is also stepping up some of its aviation security measures.
+It said that most passengers should not experience “significant disruption.”

 Since hardening cockpit doors and taking other measures after the 9/11 al Qaeda attacks, the U.S. aviation security focus has shifted primarily from hijackings to plastic and other explosives that can be carried aboard a plane or hidden in baggage.